 Calculating a score sheet correctly requires a thorough review of the person’s criminal history along with an accurate analysis of the current charges and the reason for the violation.
 You may be assessed anywhere from four to 30 points depending on your record and the violation before the court.
 Contact our experienced probation violation attorneys today for a free consultation and score sheet evaluation.

 No. The penalties for a felony violation of probation can be harsh.
 Some people choose to admit to the violation of probation simply to get the case over with.
 You should know that each time you admit to a violation of probation, you incur points on your score sheet that follow you for years.
 Your case should be evaluated by an attorney and you should be advised whether you have any defenses.

 Violations must be intentional and substantial.
 If the prosecutor cannot prove that your violation was intentional and substantial, you should consider setting your case for an evidentiary hearing.
 However, the burden of proof is less in a violation hearing than it is in a criminal trial.
-The burden of proof is a preponderance of the evidence which mean “more likely than not.”
-In deciding whether to contest a violation of probation, it is imperative to consult an attorney who can evaluate the evidence the state has against you, or lack thereof and weigh this with the burden the state has to prove the violation.
-Often times, the state attorney is armed with only hearsay.
+The burden of proof is a preponderance of the evidence which means “more likely than not.”
+In deciding whether to contest a violation of probation, it is imperative to consult an attorney who can evaluate the evidence the state has against you, or lack thereof and weigh this with the burden the state must prove the violation.
+Often, the state attorney is armed with only hearsay.
 A court may not find you in violation of probation if the only evidence presented by the state attorney is hearsay evidence.

 Felony probation is supervised by the Florida Department of Corrections.

 We get this question a lot.
 Many people have “issues” with their probation officers.
 Unless the probation officer has done something inappropriate that can be addressed by his or her supervisor, you are most likely stuck with that officer.
 If you move, you may be lucky enough to be reassigned to another probation office closer to your new home which would result in a new assignment.